joeamansfield/Protac-Therapy/README.md

 Here are instructions for using this workflow:
 Disclaimer: This currently only runs on Linux systems.
 We haven't been able to fix it to work on Mac or Windows yet.
+Disclaimer number two: The lists of protein features we get come from an API, so the resulting protein models figures might not contain all of the same proteins.
+This may at this point in the project also cause it to error out on that last step.
+The limitations of this step of our analysis are listed in our manuscript.
 For a complete list of our tables and figures that will be included in the paper, see Code/RemoveOutputs.sh on every line starting with rm.
 Our Figure 1 is not included in this because it is just a workflow diagram created using Google draw.
 1. This workflow utilizes conda
     1. Download a miniconda from https://docs.conda.io/en/latest/miniconda.html (probably use curl or wget)